Back to School Sale: $100 OFF Sitewide Shop now

 Part 1: Did women shave in the 1800s?

 The idea of having a hair-free body to be beautiful wasn’t common for women until the 19th century.
-In earlier times, removing body hair was not something mandatory, yet still, the practice was followed in many civilizations.
-For example, evidence has been found that people in ancient times, such as the Stone Age and ancient Egypt, Rome, and Greece, used to depilate hair using seashells and beeswax, etc. During that time, not having body hair might have been considered a symbol of cleanliness and class, making someone with a smooth hairless body superior to others.
+In earlier times, removing body hair was not mandatory, yet the practice was still followed in many civilizations.
+For example, evidence has been found that people in ancient times, such as the Stone Age and ancient Egypt, Rome, and Greece, used to depilate hair using seashells and beeswax, etc. During that time, not having body hair might have been considered a symbol of cleanliness and class, making someone with a smooth, hairless body superior to others.

 Shaving caught popularity during the 19th century when women started removing their body hair, yet this practice was usually followed only by the upper class.
 This limitation was soon blurred with the trend of wearing revealing clothes with shorter sleeves and skirts.
 Nevertheless, the practice was still not something to be discussed openly and was even considered to be scandalous by some.